-Egypt hunts down killers after 235 killed in mosque attack
+Egypt mosque attack toll climbs above 300

 If you have photos or video from the attack, you can share them with CNN via WhatsApp at +1 347 322 0415.
 Please do not put yourself in danger.

-(CNN)Egypt's air force launched airstrikes on "terrorist outposts" and vehicles after attackers massacred 235 people when they ambushed a mosque in northern Sinai, the military said.
+President Abdel Fattah el-Sisi vowed to respond to the massacre -- believed to be the deadliest terror attack on the country's soil -- with "brute force."

-More than 100 others were injured Friday in the assault on the al Rawadah Sufi mosque, believed to be the deadliest terror attack on the country's soil.
+Egyptian warplanes conducted airstrikes on "terrorist outposts" and vehicles following the attack, the military said Saturday.

 "The Egyptian Air Force pursued the terrorist elements, discovered and destroyed a number of vehicles that carried out the brutal terrorist killings, and killed all terrorists inside those vehicles," military spokesman Tamer Rifai said in a statement Saturday.